Executive Order 12333: Collection of Information

-Proscription on assassination
+Prohibition on Assassination

 Part 2.11 of this executive order reiterates a proscription on US intelligence agencies sponsoring or carrying out an assassination.
 It reads:

 No person employed by or acting on behalf of the United States Government shall engage in, or conspire to engage in, assassination.

 Previously, EO 11905 (Gerald Ford) had banned political assassinations and EO 12036 (Jimmy Carter) had further banned indirect U.S. involvement in assassinations.
-As early as 1998, this proscription against assassination was reinterpreted, and relaxed, for targets who are classified by the United States as connected to terrorism.
+The ban arose in the context of the Church Committee investigation of intelligence activities, which identified US assassination plots against government figures in Cuba, South Vietnam, the Dominican Republic and the Democratic Republic of the Congo merely to have people more favorable to US interests replace them.

+A 1989 memorandum interprets the ban as an assertion of those bans already existing in international law, namely the United Nations Charter's principles of state territorial integrity and political independence and the 1907 Hague Convention on laws of war.
+The Convention prohibits poisoning, "treacherous" killing, no quarter, and killing surrendered or disabled combatants in wartime.
+The memorandum determined that the order does not preclude the president from ordering military force against combatant forces that pose a direct threat to the security of the United States or its citizens.